Mike Nearman: Early life and career

 Born and raised in Oregon, Nearman graduated from Jesuit High School in Beaverton.
 Nearman earned a Bachelor of Arts degree in philosophy from Marquette University before returning to Oregon to work for his family's furniture business.
 Years later, Nearman earned a Bachelor of Science degree in computer science from Western Oregon University.

-Prior to entering politics, Nearman worked as a dishwasher, gravedigger, taxicab driver, and technical support representative.
 From 2010 to 2015, Nearman worked as a software engineer for UTC Climate, Controls & Security.

 Oregon House of Representatives

 Nearman was elected to the Oregon House of Representatives in 2014 after defeating incumbent Representative Jim Thompson in the Republican primary election.
 The Oregonian reported that Nearman was buoyed by conservative opposition to Thompson's more progressive stances on social issues such as same-sex marriage and abortion rights.

-Nearman is one of two petitioners filing ballot measure IP 5, which would require all Oregonians to re-register in order to vote, and to show a state official a birth certificate, passport, or other documentation in order to register.
+Nearman was one of two petitioners who filed ballot measure IP 5, which would have required all Oregonians to re-register in order to vote, and to show a state official a birth certificate, passport, or other documentation in order to register.

 On December 11, 2020, Nearman and 11 other state Republican officials signed a letter requesting Oregon Attorney General Ellen Rosenblum join Texas and other states contesting the results of the 2020 presidential election in Texas v.
 Pennsylvania.
 Rosenblum announced she had filed on behalf of the defense, and against Texas, the day prior.